 An interesting citation from the paper illustrates the difficulties in establishing if sleep talk is related to dreams.
 “A large number of sleep speeches merely consist of short expressions of assent or negation (e.g., ‘OK’, ‘no,’ ‘good,’ ‘mm-hm,’ ‘uh-huh,’ ‘no!’ ‘stop!’ ‘don’t!’, etc.) and sound like half a conversation or an attempt to contact another person, often with pauses during which the ‘other’ replies.”

-This study from 2017 looked at people with REM sleep behavior disorder, sleep talking, sleep walking or sleep terrors.
+Sleep talking episodes tend to be short and rarely involve long conversations.
+In fact, an episode may just involve a bunch of words and unmeaningful sentences.
+A study from 2017 looked at people with REM sleep behavior disorder, sleep talking, sleepwalking or sleep terrors.
 From the speech episodes recorded, they found that:

 - 59% contained non-verbal addresses—mumbles, shouting, whispers